AidanNelson/ima-live-web-fall-2024/guides/06-live-audio-video.md

 draw();

-From the canvas, you can create an image and send that via Socket.io to everyone else, making a poor persons video server:
+From the canvas, you can create an image and send that via Socket.io to everyone else, making simple video server:

 // Create a data URL from the canvas var dataUrl = thecanvas.toDataURL('image/webp', 1);